z33kz33k/mtg/README.md

     * Deck's name and format are derived if not readily available
     * Foreign cards and other that cannot be found in the downloaded Scryfall bulk data are looked up with queries to the Scryfall API
+    * Individual decklist URLs are extracted from container pages and further processed for decks.
+      These include:
+        * Moxfield bookmarks
+        * MTGTop8 events
+        * others in plans
 * Assessing the meta:
     * Scraping Goldfish and MGTAZone for meta-decks (others in plans)
     * Scraping a singular Untapped meta-deck decklist page